 FORT COLLINS, Colo. — Services have been set for the four members of the Makepeace family of Fort Collins who were killed in a plane crash in Garfield County about 10 miles north of Glenwood Springs last Friday.

-The four were flying from Fort Collins-Loveland Municipal Airport to Moab, Utah, when the plane went down.
+The four were flying from Fort Collins-Loveland Municipal Airport to Moab, Utah, when the plane, a Cirrus SR22, went down.

 A reception will follow at the church.
 The services are open to the public.